svmiller/svmiller.github.io/_posts/2025-08-11-simple-tests-for-arms-races-war.md

 Or, better yet, just do all this in R with the `chisq.test()` function.
 The only real headache with this is you'll have to teach yourself how to deal with matrices in R since that's what the `chisq.test()` function generally wants.
 Here's how you do it without Yates' continuity correction (`correct = FALSE`), which is what these analyses were doing.[^yates]

+[^yates]: R's default behavior sets Yates' default continuity correction to TRUE.
+This is the more conservative approach to a chi-squared test statistic because it will generally push down the test statistic for smaller samples to avoid Type I errors.